Non-Hermitian topological phases and dynamical quantum phase transitions: A generic connection: Summary

 \section{Summary}

 In this manuscript, we establish a relationship between NHTPs and DQPTs in 1D systems.
 DQPTs are found when the system is quenched from a trivial to a non-Hermitian topological phase.
-The numbers of critical momenta and the periods of critical times are further related to the topological invariants of the post-quench non-Hermitian phases.
+The numbers of critical momenta and the periods of critical time are further related to the topological invariants of the post-quench non-Hermitian phases.
 Our results are demonstrated explicitly in three characteristic non-Hermitian lattice models, which possess non-Hermiticity induced topological phase transitions.
 Finally, we introduce a proposal to observe the connection between NHTPs and DQPTs by manipulating an NV center in diamond.
 This work therefore bridges the gap between two classes of fascinating nonequilibrium phenomena, the NHTPs and DQPTs, and brings new insights about the dynamical characterization of non-Hermitian states of matter.

-In the future, it would be interesting to extend our findings to non-Hermitian systems under open boundary conditions, where the non-Hermitian skin effect and the breakdown of bulk-edge correspondence may have significant impacts~\cite{NHSkin1}.
+In this work, our theory is applied to one-dimensional two-band models with chiral symmetry.
+Our initial attempts also suggest that the theoretical framework presented here is generalizable to chiral-symmetric multiple-band models~\cite{ZhouMCD2,NHSSH4}.
+However, due to the complexity of multiple-band systems in the study of NHTPs and DQPTs, we expect that our theory would subject to appropriate modifications when it is applied to these systems.
+This interesting topic will be left for future explorations.
+In the meantime, it would be interesting to extend our findings to non-Hermitian systems under open boundary conditions, where the non-Hermitian skin effects and the breakdown of bulk-edge correspondence may have significant impact~\cite{NHSkin1}.
 Furthermore, possible extensions of the connection between NHTPs and DQPTs to systems in other symmetry classes, higher spatial dimensions and with many-body interactions certainly deserve further explorations.